fubar2/treeval_gal/gap_finder/README.md

 ### [#4 gap_finder](https://github.com/sanger-tol/treeval/blob/dev/subworkflows/local/gap_finder.nf)

-This writes a new file in a DDL specific way so need some help confirming the logic.
+This writes a tabix file with all the NNNN removed and the gap lengths added as absolute values to the end of each row of the bed file from seqtk-cutn

 ![Flow chart](https://raw.githubusercontent.com/sanger-tol/treeval/dev/docs/images/v1-1-0/treeval_1_1_0_gap_finder.png)

 ```